yclas/guides/docs/Payment-featured-plans.md

 Note that the Featured Plans are available only for the Premium Users.
 When you ‘re ready to have a Premium Theme, go to our  [market](https://selfhosted.yclas.com/).

-*With our 2.4.0 release, we added the option to create featured plans for ads.*